 Our swear jar holds all our ugliness, out in the open, in the middle of our kitchen table during Lent.

-I decided to try a special project for our family during Lent a few years ago.
-My goal was not so much a focus on being "good" and giving up things during the Lenten season but truly to focus on removing the negative things we say to each other, sometimes without even thinking about it.
+Several years ago I decided to try a special project for our family during Lent.
+My goal was not so much a focus on being "good" and giving up things during this time but rather to focus on removing the negative things we say to each other, sometimes without even thinking about it.
+I grabbed an old container and the kids decorated it themselves.
+Once it was complete, we put it right in the middle of the most active spot in the house: the kitchen table.

-So the kids grabbed an old container, decorated it themselves and we put it right in the middle of the most active spot in the house: the kitchen table.
 As a family, I was shocked to see that we began to fill that jar up in just two days!

 Each time we caught ourselves or someone else in the family saying something unkind or negative to another person, we called out "Swear Jar!" and then that person would write there name on a small slip of paper and place it in the jar.
 The goal was to of course be the one who had the least pieces of paper with their names in the jar.
 We even took it a step further, and if you caught yourself saying or thinking something unkind to yourself, you were to add a slip to the jar.